mkeating/portfolio2018/blog/dynamic-form-inputs.md

 This listens for clicks on the whole docuement, then does some DOM-climbing to identify and remove the relevant choice (as well as update the choices state object)

-There were some requirements for the challenge, which I'll probably ignore, with the exception of validating this form(duplicate choices are not allowed, and a maximum number of choices can be set), which I'll cover in the next post as this is getting long.
+There were some other requirements for the challenge, which I'll probably ignore, with the exception of validating this form(duplicate choices are not allowed, and a maximum number of choices can be set), which I'll cover in the next post as this is getting long.